- 1:30 Supreme Novices Hurdle

 The Irish challenge is very strong this season and we should start with Presenting Percy who is trained by Patrick Kelly.
 The 7yo has won two of his three chases so far including a handicap over 3m5f off a mark of 145.
 He was superb that day at Fairyhouse and won by 11 lengths carrying top weight.

 Next time out he went to Gowran for a Grade 2 hurdle on heavy ground, he won by 5 ½ lengths from Augusta Kate and many people were thinking he should run in the Stayers Hurdle after that performance.
+Last time out he took on the more experienced Our Duke back over fences, he came out second best but lost nothing in defaet.
 Chasing is his game and he’s not stopped improving yet and it would be fantastic for a small yard to lift the RSA Chase.

 Monalee will have plenty of supporters, especially after winning the Flogas Novice Chase at Leopardstown last time out.
 He led all the way under Noel Fehily and although the winning margin was a bit tight he always looked in command and a stronger test of stamina will suit him much better.